-John Fetterman claims he has defeated Trump-backed Dr Oz for Pennsylvania Senate seat
+John Fetterman defeats Trump-backed Dr Oz for Pennsylvania Senate seat

-John Fetterman claims he has defeated Dr Oz: 'We bet on the people of Pennsylvania - and you didn’t let us down'
+John Fetterman defeats Dr Oz: ‘We bet on the people of Pennsylvania - and you didn’t let us down’

 Race to replace retiring Republican was most-watched Senate contest of the 2022 cycle

-John Fetterman has claimed victory over TV personality Mehmet Oz in one of the closest watched races for the Senate in this year’s midterms..
+John Fetterman has defeated over TV personality Mehmet Oz in one of the closest watched races for the Senate in this year’s midterms.
+The Associated Press called the race just before 2 am et, just after Mr Fetterman claimed victory at his election night event.

 After months of campaigning and particularly personal attacks lobbed back and forth between the two candidates, the battle between Mr Fetterman and Dr Oz appears to have ended as one of the most expensive races of the 2022 cycle.